 In addition to investments in consolidated properties, we may make investments in real estate which are classified as unconsolidated real estate affiliates under GAAP.
-The residential sector includes residential properties and single-family rental homes.
+The residential sector includes multi-family properties and single-family rental homes.

 Unconsolidated Real Estate Affiliates